lorforlinux/docs.beagleboard.io/boards/beagley/ai/03-design.rst

 Design and specifications
 #########################

+:bdg-danger:`Work in progress`

+.. todo:: Add details about all the schematic sections.

 If you want to know how BeagleY-AI is designed and the detailed specifications, then this chapter is for you.
 We are going to attept to provide you a short and crisp overview followed by discussing each hardware design element in detail.